 For the most incredible company productivity, team-ability is a crucial trait to search for in talented individuals.

 Curiosity—exploring the unknown and questioning the status quo in pursuit of better, more effective solutions—is key to high performance, especially innovation.

 People without curiosity stick to the status quo, with an attitude of “This is how we’ve always done it, so it must be right.”
 Curious people understand that there’s always a better way of doing things, and they explore and experiment until they find it.

 Curiosity is also correlated with personal and professional growth.
 When you hire someone with curiosity, you’re hiring them not just for who they are today but who they will become in the future.

 #9: Emotional Strength

-Emotional strength is far more important to professional success than many people realize.
+Emotional strength is far more critical to professional success than many people realize.

 Emotional strength also means being able to regulate one’s emotions to remain logical under stressful conditions.
-People who are able to remain cool, calm, and collected in the face of challenges and the unknown are people you want in your organization.
+People you want in your organization who can stay cool, calm, and collected in the face of challenges and the unknown.

 This article was adapted from the book, The Talent War, written by Mike Sarraille and George Randle with Dr. Josh Cotton.